Steven A. Beebe: National Communication Association

 The National Communication Association is a nonprofit organization with the goal of promoting the study, criticism, research, teaching, in addition to the application of the artistic, humanistic and scientific principles of communication, and is located in Washington, D.C.

 Beebe was president of the National Communication Association for 2013.
 During Beebe's presidency in 2013, he focused on strengthening the basic course - calling the introductory communication course "the front porch" of the discipline.
 In addition, he spent time promoting the NCA to different countries, along with sharing the organization's current philosophy and goals.
 He added additional resources to NCA website about internationalizing the communication discipline.
 Russia became a strategic location for promoting the values of the NCA, and during multiple trips there, Beebe became a leader in establishing communication studies programs.
 His efforts in stressing the importance of communication education helped, in collaboration with prominent Russian educators, to establish the creation of the Russian Communication Association.
 Beebe received the Lifetime Achievement Award from the Training and Development Division of NCA in 2016.

 Ordained minister

 Beebe has been an ordained lay minister in the Community of Christ since 1978.
 He served as pastor of the Miami, Florida congregation in the 1980s and as district president in Texas in the 1990s.
 He continues to provide personal ministry and serve as a wedding officiant.

+Personal life

+Dr. Beebe has been married to his wife, co-author and partner Susan Beebe since 1974.
+Together they have two sons, software and technology marketing executive Mark Beebe, and middle-school Texas history teacher Matt Beebe.
+Steve and Sue continue to reside in San Marcos, Texas.